jkclee123/boulder-sp/prd.md

 * **Story 1.3: Account Profile Page**
     * **As a** user, **I want** a dedicated Account page, **so that** I can manage my personal information.
     * **Acceptance Criteria**:
-        1. An Account page is created with input fields for `name`, `telegramId`, `telephone`, and a section for `gymMemberId`.
+        1. An Account page is created with input fields for `name`, `telegramId`, `phoneNumber`, and a section for `gymMemberId`.
-        2. The telephone input is restricted to 8 digits.
+        2. The phoneNumber input is restricted to 8 digits.
         3. The form successfully saves the entered data to the user's Firestore document.
         4. Existing data is pre-populated in the form fields.

 * **Story 1.4: Mandatory Profile Completion**
     * **As a** new user, **I want** to be directed to my Account page until I provide my name and phone number, **so that** my profile is complete before I use other features.
     * **Acceptance Criteria**:
-        1. Upon login, the system checks if the user's `name` and `telephone` are set.
+        1. Upon login, the system checks if the user's `name` and `phoneNumber` are set.
         2. If either field is missing, the user is automatically redirected to the `/account` page.
         3. The user cannot navigate to other pages (e.g., `/market`, `/my-pass`) until these fields are filled.
         4. Once the fields are set, the user is correctly routed to the `/market` page (for normal users) or `/admin` page (for admins).